Jahan Ara (film)

 Jahan Ara is the 1964 Indian Hindi debut film of director Vinod Kumar.
-It stars Prithviraj Kapoor, Bharat Bhushan, Mala Sinha, Shashikala in lead roles.
+It stars Prithviraj Kapoor, Bharat Bhushan, Mala Sinha, and Shashikala in lead roles.
 The film is a historical romance based on the life of Jahanara Begum, played by Mala Sinha.
 It was the first time this character was portrayed on-screen.

 The movie did not do well at the box office.

 Plot

-Mirza Yusuf Changezi (Bharat Bhushan) and Jahan Ara (Mala Sinha) have been good friends since childhood.
+Mirza Yusuf Changezi and Jahan Ara have been good friends since childhood.
 Things are not quite the same as they grow up, as Jahan Ara's father is none other than Emperor Shah Jahan, and men are not permitted to meet with the princess under any circumstances.
 However, Jahan and Mirza do meet secretly and promise to marry each other.
-Misfortune visits the emperor, when his wife, Mumtaz Mahal (Achala Sachdev), passes away.
-The emperor gets deeply devastated, and, still mourning his wife's death, he pledges to build a memorial in her name (which would subsequently be called Taj Mahal, one of the seven wonders on Earth).
+Misfortune visits the emperor, when his wife, Mumtaz Mahal, passes away.
+The emperor is deeply devastated, and, still mourning his wife's death, he pledges to build a memorial in her name (which would subsequently be called Taj Mahal, one of the seven wonders on Earth).
 At her deathbed, Mumtaz makes Jahan promise that she will take care of her father, which she promises to do.
 This responsibility makes her sacrifice her love for Mirza, who is heartbroken and continues to believe that Jahan will sooner or later reunite with him.